ROCm/rocPRIM/doc/source/glossary.rst

        Refers to the number of threads in a warp defined by the user, which can be equal to or less than the size of the hardware warp size.

    Lane ID
        Refers to the thread identifier within the warp.
-A logical lane ID refers to the thread identifer in a "logical warp", which can be smaller than a hardware warp size (And can be defined as ``lane_id() % WarpSize``).
+A logical lane ID refers to the thread identifier in a "logical warp", which can be smaller than a hardware warp size (And can be defined as ``lane_id() % WarpSize``).

    Warp ID